Robert0B0/currency_exchange/README.md

 **-Input **

 ```
-    The input component allows the selection of the primary currency card, complementary to the card select button.
+    The input component allows the selection of the primary currency card.
     The number input value is set to never reach zero or below or higher that 9999999.
 ```